What does it mean when somebody says “one tip of english” and how is “percentage english” defined?

 Here is a good illustration from Patrick Johnson (in AZB post) of how half “tips” relate to thirds of maximum sidespin.
 The actual chalk mark (or “contact patch”) on the CB for each tip position is shown with the small dark-blue circle.
 As described and illustrated below, each 1/3 of maximum spin corresponds to about 1 diamond of rebound-angle change across the table with a kick straight into a side cushion.

 Some people interpret “tips of english” to actually mean “chalk marks.”
 Here’s a photo from an AZB post by iusedtoberich showing chalk marks (the round shape a chalked tip leaves on the CB after a hit):

 Chalk mark (or “contact patch”) size varies with tip hardness and shape, and with shot speed (see TP B.22), but the average size is about 5/32″ or 4 mm.
 Maximum english is about 3 to 4 “chalk marks” or “contact patches.”

 A “tip of english” is also sometimes interpreted to mean “the amount of english that creates one diamond of angle change across the table” (i.e., one “diamond” of english); however, this will vary with the type of shot, the angle into the cushion, and table conditions.
-Here’s a photo from an AZB post by Patrick Johnson illustrating this interpretation:
+Here’s a photo from an AZB post by Patrick Johnson illustrating this interpretation for cross-table kicks:

 Obviously, it requires lots of feel and experience to know what tip position is required for each shot to create the amount of sidespin needed (e.g., to create the desired rebound angle change off a cushion).
 However, it is helpful to be able to communicate this amount to others in a clear and meaningful way.
 Clearly, based on the various common interpretations above, “tips” means too many radically-different things to too many people to be useful.
 A qualitative or percentage scale is much more meaningful.
 For example: